-Pneumococcal infections can be caused by a wide variety of bacteria and may lead to serious health problems.
+Pneumococcal infections can be caused by a wide variety of strains from Streptococcus pneumoniae bacteria, and may lead to serious health problems.
 Although vaccines can help prevent them, they are only about 60-70% effective, putting vulnerable populations at risk.1

 Cat's claw has been used by indigenous people of South America for medicinal purposes for centuries.
 One of its traditional uses include strengthening the body's immune response, although the exact mechanism behind these actions is not fully understood.

-This trial was conducted at a New York City clinic on 23 men, between the ages of 40 and 60.
+This clinical trial included 23 men, between the ages of 40 and 60.
 Patients were never vaccinated with pneumococcal vaccine prior to entering the study.